nus-cs2103-AY2223S1/tp/docs/_dg/implementations/ItemFeatures.md

 <!-- TODO: ACTIVITY DIAGRAM -->

-The `sort` feature sorts the list of items currently displayed to the user by a specified [[ flag:flag ]].
+The `sort` feature sorts the list of items currently displayed to the user by a specified [[ flag ]].
 A list of available criteria for sorting includes:

 * Name
 * Quantity